scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 The validation period must be between 2 weeks and 1 year.

 There is a maximum total weight imposed on validators.
 This means that no validator will ever have more AVAX staked and delegated to it than this value.
 This value will initially be set to `min(5 * amount staked, 3M AVAX)`.
 The total value on a validator is 3 million AVAX.

+[See here](../staking.md) for staking parameters like the minimum amount that can be staked.

 #### Signature